Overwhelmed With Emotion (& How to Cope)

 To unblind yourself, take some time to try on the idea that at some time in the future you will feel better.
 Emotions are temporary and that all that you are feeling will pass.
 There may be some major changes in your life, and that you will still be okay.
 Take some time to acknowledge that what you are feeling wasn’t always there, and it won’t always be there.

 That sense of “no hope” and not seeing or imagining anything different, is a blinding lie, and one that has to be seen as a false belief about your future.
 It’s an important step and one that you may need to revisit and remind yourself of.

 You may not be able to imagine feeling better in the future, but you can at least hold the idea.

 Overwhelmed emotions probably didn’t happen in one day.
-There was likely a build up of challenges, stresses, expectations, surprises, disappointment, anger or frustration etc. Then there were thoughts about getting rid of these emotions, and failing to do so.
+There was likely a build-up of challenges, stresses, expectations, surprises, disappointment, anger or frustration, etc. Then there were thoughts about getting rid of these emotions, and failing to do so.
 There were thoughts about changing external situations or people and that either didn’t work or you couldn’t imagine it working.
-So then there were judgements about failing to change circumstances, others, or failing to get rid of emotions.
-That expectation and failure created more emotions about being a failure, feeling trapped, hopelessness etc.
+So then there were judgments about failing to change circumstances, others, or failing to get rid of emotions.
+That expectation and failure created more emotions about being a failure, feeling trapped, hopeless, etc.